sictweb/bti425-2020/notes/web-api-v2.md

 <br>

-#### If your system does not yet have the MongoDB engine etc.
+#### If your computer does not yet have the MongoDB engine etc.

 MongoDB is a database engine, and therefore provides persistent storage for apps.
 The database engine can run on your own computer for development and testing purposes, and it obviously runs in a publicly-hosted server environment.
-The database itself can be on your own computer, and it can be migrated or copied to the public host.
+The database *data* can be on your own computer, and it can be migrated or copied to the public host.

+> Of interest...
+>
+> A server-based app that has a <u>d</u>atabase (typically MongoDB) and <u>E</u>xpress.js added to a <u>N</u>ode.js base, can be described as a *DEN app*, an acronym based on their initial letters.
+>
+> You may be familiar with a *MEAN app* (or the "MEAN stack").
+While it was convenient terminology, it was also a bit inaccurate, because there were always two apps involved - a client app ("A" for Angular), and a server app ("M" for MongoDB, "E" for Express.js, and "N" for Node.js).
+>
+> For modern web service development, we have changed the "M" initial to a more-generic "D" for database.

-You can run commands to learn whether MongoDB is installed:
+You can run commands to learn whether MongoDB is installed on your computer:

 ```bash
 # Is the database engine installed?